 Thankfully, I’ve never been a truly unwell person.
 My health has been pretty much intact throughout my life.
 Or so I thought.
 I didn’t realise that those little blips and issues were not only avoidable but also unnatural.

 “That’s just me” is not a reason to suffer.
-Ayurveda cannot cure every disease on earth at every stage of the disease but it can do a damn good job of curing many diseases, preventing them from arising in the first place and maintaining a good level of health.
+Ayurveda cannot cure every disease on earth but it can do a damn good job of pacifying symptoms, preventing them from arising in the first place and maintaining a good level of health.

 Back to my “good health”.